ReShonda Tate: Education

 She is a graduate of the University of Texas at Austin.

 Career

-Tate has authored 53 books, and has contributed to several anthologies.
+Tate is the USA Today Bestselling author of 54 books, and has contributed to several anthologies.
 Currently, she writes historical fiction.
 She has previously written nonfiction works, as well as adult and teen fiction under the name ReShonda Tate Billingsley.
 Three of her novels have been nominated for the NAACP Image Award for Outstanding Fiction.
 Several of her books have been made into movies; Let the Church Say Amen and The Secret She Kept.
 The film adaptation of her sophomore novel Let the Church Say Amen, directed by Regina King and produced by TD Jakes and Queen Latifah, originally aired on BET.

+An inductee into the Arkansas Black Hall of Fame and the Texas Literary Hall of Fame, Tate is also a screenwriter.
 In 2014, Tate co-founded a publishing company, Brown Girls Books, with author Victoria Christopher Murray.
 She has also appeared in the stage play Marriage Material by Je'Caryous Johnson.

-Tate previously worked for NBC affiliate KFOR in Oklahoma City.
+Tate previously worked for NBC affiliate KFOR in Oklahoma City, as well as KRIV-TV and KPRC-TV in Houston and KJAC in Port Arthur.